tsioukas/wishful-coral/node-red/dashboarddraft.md

 <a name="topvisdata" class="anchor" href="#topvisdata"></a>
 ### Topology Data

 Topology Visualization accepts the data in json format.
-This data stucture include information's about topology Nodes, Links and Flows.
+This data structure  include information's about topology Nodes, Links and Flows.

 #### Data Structure
 A general format of topology data structure can be this example :